Zylog101/Implementation-of-lexical-chains-and-Text-summarization/README.md

 # Implementation-of-lexical-chains-and-Text-summarization
-Implemented lexical chains and Text summarization to extract concise meaningful summary of the original text
+Implementation of lexical chains and Text summarization tool to extract concise meaningful summary of the original text

 **Overview:**
 * Forming Lexical Chains